Veraxus/nouveau/README.md

 ### General Installation
 To install, simply the copy the NOUVEAU theme folder to your `wp-content\themes` directory.
 Before activating, be sure you rename the theme folder and perform a global find-replace for the strings (case sensitive) `NOUVEAU`, `Nouveau`, and `nouveau`, as well as the language scope (`nvLangScope`).

-You can find exhaustive documentation for NOUVEAU at [NOUVEAUFramework.org](http://nouveauframework.org/documentation/getting-started/), and documentation for Zurb Foundation at [foundation.zurb.com](http://foundation.zurb.com/docs/sass.html)
+You can find detailed documentation for NOUVEAU at [NOUVEAUFramework.org](http://nouveauframework.org/documentation/getting-started/), and documentation for Zurb Foundation at [foundation.zurb.com](http://foundation.zurb.com/docs/sass.html)

 Also remember that you can test your own NOUVEAU derivatives by using the WordPress [Theme Unit Test]( http://codex.wordpress.org/Theme_Unit_Test ).